Eleanor Power

-Eleanor Power (died 11 October 1754) was the first English woman to be executed in what is today Canada.
+Eleanor Power (died 11 October 1754) was the first non-native woman to be executed in what is today Canada.
 Power was hanged for the murder of William Keen, a justice of the peace in St. John's, Newfoundland.

 The crime

 Power, her husband Robert Power, and seven other men were convicted of murdering Keen in a burglary attempt of Keen's summer home on 9 September 1754.
 There had been ten accomplices who initially broke into Keen's house and stole a chest and some silver spoons.
 When the chest was found to contain only alcohol, Eleanor Power and one of the male accomplices left the scene.
 The eight who remained behind decided to make another burglary attempt.
 When Keen awoke in his bed during the second attempt, he was beaten by two of the accomplices with a scythe and the butt of a musket.
 Keen died of his injuries on 29 September 1754.